Endeavors

 Tracks: Endeavors use movement tracks (simply called "tracks" in this chapter) to record character positions, scores, progress towards goals, or so on.
 Tracks begin at 0 and go up by whole numbers as high as needed.
 Each type of Endeavor describes where characters begin, and its action options describe how characters move.

 Group Movement: If a group moves together an amount, they only move a total of that amount.
-Unless specified otherwise, how the group distributes this movement among its members is up to the group to decide.
+Unless specified otherwise, how the group distributes this movement is up to the group to decide.

 Multiple Tracks: Some Endeavors span a large field or pull characters in different directions.
 Such situations can be represented with multiple tracks.